 Tree-ring research

-Tree rings offer a unique archive for addressing research questions in scientific fields ranging from archaeology to ecology.
-In tree-ring research, also referred to as dendrochronology (from Greek: dendron = wood, chronos = time, logos = the study of), one makes use of the fact that trees record environmental changes in their tree-ring structure.
-Tree-ring width, for example, varies from year-to-year depending upon the environmental conditions and (or) disturbances in each year.
+Tree rings provide a unique historical archive that is valuable for addressing research questions across disciplines, from archaeology to ecology.
+In tree-ring research, also known as dendrochronology (from Greek: dendron = wood, chronos = time, logos = the study of), we make use of the fact that trees record environmental changes in their ring structure.
+For example, tree-ring width varies from year to year depending on environmental conditions and disturbances.

-At DendroLab, we mainly exploit the tree-ring archive for studying how diverse environmental processes and conditions affect tree growth and vitality.
-Obtained insights are of crucial importance in assessing how future forests may be affected by global change, and how forest management may counteract possible adverse effects.
-The analysis of historical wood and charcoal remains gives us insight in past tree species composition, human use and tree growth.
+At the DendroLab, we primarily use the tree-ring archive to study how diverse environmental processes and conditions affect tree growth and vitality.
+The insights gained are crucial for assessing how future forests may respond to global change and how forest management can mitigate potential negative impacts.
+Analyses of historical wood and charcoal remains further provide information on past tree species composition, human use, and tree growth.